k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/03_fabric_and_cassandra_hardening.md

 The following steps ensure that the keys that secure Fabric and Cassandra are generated and configured.

-- The example password ```1234Q!``` is used for TLS keys and can be replaced in all the following sections with a new password.
+- The example password ```1234Q!``` is used for TLS keys and can be replaced in all the following sections by a new password.
 - Do not forget to replace all $K2_HOME/ values with the full and correct path location in both Fabric and Cassandra.

 ## Step 1 - Keys Generation

-- Run the Keys Script that can be downloaded from this [location](https://owncloud_bkp.s3.amazonaws.com/adminoc/Utils/Hardening/secure_cassandra.sh).
+- Run the keys script that can be downloaded from [location](https://owncloud_bkp.s3.amazonaws.com/adminoc/Utils/Hardening/secure_cassandra.sh).
 - Stop Fabric and Cassandra services before running the script.